Sourbh04/Deep-Learning-Assignment/README.md

 BCEWithLogitsLoss(pos_weight=torch.tensor([24.0]))
 ```

-This increases the penalty for malignant misclassification.
+This assigns a higher penalty to malignant misclassification.

 ---